6 Reasons Why Open Source Platforms Are Better

 For example, WordPress uses the General Public Licence (GPLv2 or later) with four freedoms:

-- To study how WordPress works and change it however you want
+- Study how WordPress works and change it however you want

-- To distribute your modified versions of WordPress to others
+- Distribute your modified versions of WordPress to others

 For a more detailed look into what open source software is, take a look at this post on How-To-Geek.